Information for Students

 The program does not assign students to particular practice placements.
 Instead a student must first independently obtain an externship placement before applying to participate in and register for an Access2Practice Legal Externship.
 Each placement is independent and external to the law school and will have its own independent selection and screening process.

-Once a student has secured an externship, you must apply to the externship program by (1) informing Professor Decatorsmith via email (jdecator@kentlaw.iit.edu) and (2) filling out this Google Form.
-This information allows us to keep track of student placements as well as give us the information needed to reach out to firms and confirm student placement.
+Once a student has secured an externship, he or she must apply to the externship program by (1) informing Professor Decatorsmith via email (jdecator@kentlaw.iit.edu) and (2) filling out this Google Form.
+This information allows us to keep track of student placements as well as give us the information needed to reach out to firms and confirm student placement, as well as discuss our expectations with regard to the student's supervision.

 If you need assistance/need to be pointed in the right direction in terms of where to find Legal Externships, contact Michael Oakes (moakes@kentlaw.iit.edu